 The rule -- named for former Fed Chairman Paul Volcker, who during the Dodd-Frank debate proposed limiting banks’ proprietary trading activity -- is intended to reduce risky trades by banks that hold federally insured deposits and have access to the Federal Reserve’s discount window.
 A half-dozen participants scheduled for the CFTC roundtable, including Simon Johnson, a professor at the Massachusetts Institute of Technology, have urged a stronger ban.

-JPMorgan, Goldman Sachs Group Inc. (GS) and Morgan Stanley (MS) are among banks that have urged regulators to delay and ease parts of the rule.
+JPMorgan, Goldman Sachs Group Inc. (GS:US) and Morgan Stanley (MS:US) are among banks that have urged regulators to delay and ease parts of the rule.
 The 298-page proposal was released by five regulators in October.

 Taiwan’s Cabinet Agrees to Revise Capital-Gains Tax; Stocks Drop